Graduate Studio-ID 6211

 Research: Understanding The Critique

-While critiques are normally done throughout all phases of the design, I will specifically focus on the endpoint.
-Critiques are there to provide students the opportunity to gain feedback from those that relate to their field, this gives them the opportunity to observe other options, flaws, or reasoning for design.
+Critiques are there to provide students the opportunity to gain feedback from professionals in their field, this gives them the opportunity to observe other options, flaws, or reasoning for design.
 (Critiquing Student Projects.)
-However, a review's information exchange does not flow in one direction.
-While students might provide information to the presenter, professors, like the one documented in the fast company article Want To Build a Culture Of Innovation?
-Master the Design Critique uses this time to correct one's insights and start to provide a foundation for their design voice.
+A review's information exchange does not flow in one direction.
+While it is definite that professors will provide relevant feedback it appears less likely for other students to use the time to open a dialogue and start a discussion which would provide a foundation for their design voice.